verifa/website/src/posts/unlock-your-continuous-delivery-potential-vsm.md

 ---
 type: Blog
 title: Unlock your Continuous Delivery potential with Value Stream Mapping
 subheading: In this blog I cover challenges teams face while improving their release process, and how Value Stream Mapping can be used to overcome them.
 authors:
 - jlarfors
 tags:
 - Continuous Delivery
-- Value Stream Mapping
+- Value Streams
 date: 2022-09-07
-image: "/blogs/unlock-continuous-delivery-potential-vsm/unlock-your-continuous-delivery-vsm.png"
+image: "/static/blog/unlock-continuous-delivery-potential-vsm/unlock-your-continuous-delivery-vsm.png"
 featured: true

 ---